jdoorduin/jdoorduin-github.io/content/authors/leijer/_index.md

 # Full Name (for SEO)
 first_name: Esther
-last_name: de Lijer
+last_name: de Leijer

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD